GMiles1349/PascalGL/Documentation/PGLClock.md

 #### Properties
 - Running: Boolean
-  *Returns a True/False values based on whether or not the user has "started" the clock with a successful call to TPGLClock.Start().*
+  *Returns True if the the user has made a successful call to TPGLClock.Start().
+Otherwise, Running returns False.*

 - Interval: Double
-  *Returns a Double value that represents the interval in seconds at which the TPGLClock instance is to update at.
+  *A time value in seconds that represents the interval at which the TPGLClock instance is to update.
   A returned value of '1' would indicate and update interval of 1 second.
 A returned value of '0.5' would indicate an update interval of half a second.*

 - CurrentTime: Double
-- *Returns a Double value that represnts the last polled CPU time in seconds.*
+  *A time value in seconds that represents that last polled time of the TPGLClock instance.
+The last polled time is obtained when TPGLClock.Wait() returns.*

+- LastTime: Double
+  *A time value in seconds that represents the time at the start of the TPGLClock instance's last cycle.*

+- TargetTime: Double
+  *A time value in seconds that represents the next earliest time that an instance of TPGLClock will return from TPGLClock.Wait().
+TPGLClock can return from Wait() later than* TargetTime *if Wait() is called after the time that* TargetTime *represents.*